 The aggravating or mitigating factors considered are set forth in the ABA Standards For Imposing Lawyer Sanctions.
 The Standards are an ABA publication and may be obtained from the American Bar Association.

-Section 9.0 of the standards sets forth factors which after misconduct has been established, may be considered in deciding what sanction(s) to impose:
+Section 9.0 of the standards sets forth factors which, after misconduct has been established, may be considered in deciding what sanction(s) to impose:

 §9.21 Definition.
 Aggravation or aggravating circumstances are any considerations or factors that may justify an increase in the degree of discipline to be imposed.